tsantini/how_to_use_git/README.md

 `git push`

-## demostration: pull request in the master from the development branch
+## Demostration: pull request in the master from the development branch

-## demostration: using the github on matlab
+## Demostration: using the github on matlab

-## demostration: access control and blocking branches for edition
+## Demostration: access control and blocking branches for edition